Are you making a major scheduling mistake by filling up your calendar with other people’s agendas for you–and then running out of time for yourself?

 Here are the FIRST items to put on your weekly schedule and then book other people’s agendas around it.

 Book 30-60 minutes daily for yourself to do anything you want.
+If you don’t have that much time to spare, even 10 minutes of peaceful alone time works wonders for your mood.
 Putting a block of “me time” on the calendar assures you won’t book anything in its place.
 You can always use it for mental health, reading, organizing or anything you need, but make it your own first.

 Your Best Time